prysmaticlabs/documentation/docs/advanced/builder.md

 The circuit breaker is a safety feature for falling back to local execution when using a builder.
 This occurs when the builder or client using the builder endpoints encounters issues that cause missed blocks.
-By default, the circuit breaker will be triggered after 3 slots are consecutively missed or 5 slots are missed in an epoch, but this can be configured through the `--max-builder-consecutive-missed-slots` and `max-builder-epoch-missed-slots` flags.
+By default, the circuit breaker will be triggered after three slots are consecutively missed or five slots are missed in an epoch, but this can be configured through the `--max-builder-consecutive-missed-slots` and `max-builder-epoch-missed-slots` flags.

 ### Registration cache